mitainesoft/mitzon/README.md

  ** Setting up a Mitainesoft Garage (MG) Embedded Certificate Authority **

-    This appendix describes the procedure for implementing an embedded Certificate Authority (CA) in the mitainesoft garage solution (MGS), then utilize this CA to generate a server key pair and certificate signing request (CSR), and finally have the Rasp+ embedded CA sign the CSR.
-The signing of the CSR allows the server or component certificate to be used in the MGS solution by the various MGS components communicating on the OAM network using secure protocols such as REST over HTTPS, HTTPS and FTPS.
+    This section describes the procedure for implementing an embedded Certificate Authority (CA) in the mitainesoft garage solution (MGS), then utilize this CA to generate a server key pair and certificate signing request (CSR), and finally have the Rasp+ embedded CA sign the CSR.

     Perform a clean install of Debian (or install the latest Raspbian PIXEL image on the Raspberry Pi) and boot up the host.
 It’s ok to have network access for now.